 PRESENTER: Christopher Moore

-Christopher Moore is the author of seventeen novels, including the international best-seller Lamb, Noir, and his latest, Shakespeare for Squirrels.
-He grew up in Mansfield, Ohio, the son of a highway patrolman and a home appliance salesperson, and was mediocre student and athelete in school.
-He attended Ohio State University where he studied anthropology and Brooks Institute of Photography in Santa Barbara, California, where he studied ramen noodles and alcohol.
-Before publishing his first book, Practical Demonkeeping, in 1992, Chris worked at a wide variety of jobs, including grocery night stocker, roofer, insurance broker, radio DJ, hotel night auditor, photographer and waiter - all experiences he’s worked into his novels over the years.
+Christopher Moore is the author of 17 novels, including the international best-seller Lamb, Noir, and his latest, Shakespeare for Squirrels.
+He grew up in Mansfield, Ohio, the son of a highway patrolman and a home appliance salesperson, and was a mediocre student and athlete in school.
+He attended Ohio State University where he studied anthropology; and Brooks Institute of Photography in Santa Barbara, California, where he studied ramen noodles and alcohol.
+Before publishing his first book, Practical Demonkeeping in 1992, Chris worked at a wide variety of jobs, including a grocery night stocker, roofer, insurance broker, radio DJ, hotel night auditor, photographer and waiter - all experiences he’s worked into his novels over the years.